 Making A Claim

-Making medical claims to be reimbursed for the services you provide should be simple: provide the service(s), make a claim, and receive service fees.
+Making medical claims to be reimbursed for the services you provide should be simple: provide the service(s), contact Lexington, make a claim, and receive service fees.

 However, not as straightforward as it seems, there are numerous potential pitfalls before getting revenue.
 The process may range from coding and data errors to claim edits made by your patients.
 And it can either be approved, rejected, or denied.